Decision Maker: Executive Member for Planning & Transport

 Subject to Urgent Proceedings: No

-Making Representations: In writing to the Director: Place, Planning and Regeneration
+Making Representations: In writing to the Director of Place, Planning & Regeneration

 Other reasons / organisations consulted